Mikuni Carb Installation and Tuning Instructions

 Idle speed and mixture adjustments

 The first step is start up and adjustment of the idle speed and idle mixture - done as on most other carbs.
 This will also affect your off idle performance as the throttle is opened.
 There are two tunable components in the idle system - the pilot air screw and the pilot jet.
 The pilot jet controls the amount of fuel and the pilot air screw controls the amount air - so turning the screw in ( clockwise ) will richen the mixture, and out ( counterclockwise ) will lean out the mixture.
-The pilot jet supplied is normally the right size for our applications, so idle tuning is done with the pilot air screw.
+The stock pilot jet is usually a 25 and is too rich for most automotive applications.
+We usually go at least one step leaner with a 22.5 jet which is the right size for most of our applications, so further idle and low throttle opening tuning is done with the pilot air screw.
 The pilot air screw is normally set at two turns out - check to see that both are still in this position.
 Start the engine and bring it up to operating temperature.
 You may have to turn the idle speed screws ( the same amount on each carb ) to set a steady idle speed.
 With the engine at idle speed adjust the pilot air screw in until the engine speed decreases or the running becomes irregular, then adjust the idle speed out until the engine speed increases and then decreases or the running becomes irregular.
 Count the number of turns between the two positions where the speed decreases and set the screw half way in between.
 If the idle speed is now too high, adjust with the idle speed screws.
 If the best idle speed is achieved with the pilot screw much less than one turn out then the pilot jet is too small ( too lean ) and should be replaced with a larger one.
 If the engine speed does not slow down after 3 turns out, then the pilot jet may be too large ( too rich ) and should be replaced with a smaller one.
+If the pilot jet is too rich you will get poor fuel mileage as most driving is done at low small throttle openings.
 Remember to check your ignition timing and make sure that there is sufficient advance.
 The amount of timing advance will affect the idle speed mixture.
 When the timing is changed, the mixture has to be re-adjusted.

 Turn the pilot air screw clockwise to the richen the low speed mixture, counterclockwise to lean the mixture.